Astra-Appalachia/astra-appalachia.github.io/_pages/2023Campaign/overview.md

 If a Commander is **unable to coordinate any engagements** in one of the Conflict Zones during a Chapter, they may still attempt to advance their Battle Company through one of two following options:
   - Submit written prose of a fictious engagment/dialogue/etc regarding their Battle Company to the Event Organizer.
 They will be awarded 1 RP for every 500 words (the average length of a printed narrative's page).
 Any foes that are included which are controlled by another Campaign Commander must be approved by them beforehand.
-  - Completely paint a Horus Heresy Unit/Model to "Parade" Standard, awarding 1 RP for every 200 Points (rounded to the nearest 100).
+  - Completely paint & photograph a Horus Heresy Unit/Model to "Parade" Standard, awarding 1 RP for every 200 Points (rounded to the nearest 100).
 Once RP has been awarded in this manner, the models are not eligible cannot earn this reward a second time.
+Commanders may only submit ONE of each of the above options per game they have missed in a given Chapter.

+**EO's Note**: If the Commander has joined late or is returning from a hiatus, they may create entries to be submitted as per the rules above for each game they have missed (including those in previous Chapters).
+This must be done before the end of the current Chapter in which they have joined/returned.
+{: .notice--primary}

 At the start of each Chapter, there will be a Universal, Campaign-Wide Supply Limit Increase.
-This will also be the time when Commanders may spend Requisition Points to upgrade their armies (learn more about this process [here](/Bitter-Conquest/Requisitions)).
+This will also be the time when Commanders may spend Requisition Points to upgrade their armies (learn more about this process [here](Bitter-Conquest/Requisitions)).
 The schedule for the first half of 2023 is as follows:

   - **Chapter 1** (_Jan 13th - Feb 22nd_): 2000pt Supply Limit
+    - Ch.
+1.1 (Jan 13th - Jan 25th): 1750pt Game Maximum
+    - Ch.
+1.2 (Jan 27th - Feb 8th): 1750pt Game Maximum
+    - Ch.
+1.3 (Feb 10th - Feb 22nd): 2000pt Game Maximum
   - **Chapter 2** (_Apr 3rd - Apr 23th_): 2250pt Supply Limit
   - **Chapter 3** (_May 8th - May 28th_): 2750pt Supply Limit
   - **Chapter 4** (_Jun 5th - Jun 25st_): 3000pt Supply Limit